Survivor Series (2008): Storylines

-Another feud from SmackDown heading into Survivor Series took place between The Undertaker and The Big Show.
+Another feud from SmackDown heading into Survivor Series took place between The Undertaker and Big Show.
 At Unforgiven, Big Show betrayed The Undertaker and attacked him, punching him in the head on several occasions.
-At No Mercy, in a match between the two, Big Show knocked The Undertaker out with 2 punches to the face and 1 to the back of the head, prompting the referee to rule the match a knockout in Big Show's favour.
-However, at Cyber Sunday, when the fans voted for a Last Man Standing match, Undertaker defeated Big Show by choking him out with the Hell's Gate.
-On an episode of SmackDown, The Undertaker defeated Chavo Guerrero in a casket match despite the Big Show's interference.
-On the November 7 episode, Big Show challenged Undertaker to a casket match at Survivor Series.
+At No Mercy, in a match between the two, Big Show knocked The Undertaker out with two punches to the face and one to the back of the head, prompting the referee to rule the match a knockout in Big Show's favour.
+However, at Cyber Sunday, when the fans voted for a Last Man Standing match, The Undertaker defeated Big Show by choking him out with the Hell's Gate.
+On the October 31 episode of SmackDown, The Undertaker defeated Chavo Guerrero in a casket match despite Big Show's interference.
+On the November 7 episode of SmackDown, Big Show challenged The Undertaker to a casket match at Survivor Series.

 Three inter-promotional Survivor Series Elimination matches were scheduled for the event.
-In one match, Shawn Michaels captained the team of Rey Mysterio, The Great Khali, and Cryme Tyme (JTG and Shad Gaspard) against John "Bradshaw" Layfield (JBL) and his team of Montel Vontavious Porter (MVP), Kane, John Morrison and The Miz.
+In one match, Shawn Michaels captained the team of Rey Mysterio, The Great Khali, and Cryme Tyme (JTG and Shad Gaspard) against John "Bradshaw" Layfield (JBL) and his team of Montel Vontavious Porter (MVP), Kane, John Morrison, and The Miz.
 The feud that led to the Team HBK vs. Team JBL match began between Rey Mysterio and Kane over the summer then a couple of months later, the Team of Cryme Tyme (from the Raw brand) started their own feud against John Morrison and The Miz (from the ECW brand).
-From SmackDown, MVP and The Great Khali have had their own issues in the few weeks leading up to Survivor Series.
+From SmackDown, MVP and The Great Khali had their own issues in the few weeks leading up to Survivor Series.
 The main rivalry between the captains, Michaels and JBL, began on the October 27 episode of Raw, when JBL attacked Michaels before a tag-team match between the latter and Batista, taking on JBL and Chris Jericho.
-Despite of the assault, Michaels and Batista defeated JBL and Jericho.
+Despite the assault, Michaels and Batista defeated JBL and Jericho.
 The next week, a match between JBL and The Undertaker took place, which Undertaker won by countout.
 Moments after the match, Michaels threw JBL back into the ring, allowing Undertaker to perform a Tombstone Piledriver on JBL.
-On the November 10 episode, JBL retaliated when he helped Chris Jericho defeat Michaels in a Last Man Standing match.
+On the November 10 episode of Raw, JBL retaliated when he helped Chris Jericho defeat Michaels in a Last Man Standing match.